ken44282/email-getter/README.md

 # email-getter

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+This program is a program that outputs mail to a file obtained from gmail.

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Kenji Nagai

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at